BaumianerNiklas/Waddle-Bot/README.md

 # TypeScript Rewrite

-This bot will be completely rewritten in TypeScript and Discord.js v13.
-The current code is honestly a huge mess and has a lot of inconsistencies.
-Some commands probably are broken by now.
+This bot is currently - or was - being completely rewritten in TypeScript and Discord.js v13.
+The old code is honestly a huge mess and has a lot of inconsistencies and bad practices.
+There is still a pretty big amount of commands that are not currently in this version, some of which will still be added, and some of which will be scraped completely.
+The old code is still there under the [v1 branch](https://github.com/BaumianerNiklas/WaddleBot/tree/v1) (mainly for archival purposes for myself so I can keep track of commands that I could still bring over), however I think the "rewrite part" of the rewrite part can be considered done -- I will update this README again soon.

 ## Goals of the Rewrite